 - The applicant is required to have been resident and working in Australia for at least six months and gained suitable experience in local actuarial practice;

 - The applicant is required to have passed a recognised Professionalism Course within the previous five years (or earlier at the discretion of the Council).
-Recognised Professionalism Courses include those of the Actuaries Institute or the above-mentioned associations; and
+Recognised Professionalism Courses include the Actuaries Institute's Professionalism eLearning Course or the above-mentioned associations; and

 - One of the Fellows signing the nomination form must sign a Statement of Responsibility declaring the applicant understands the Code of Professional Conduct, all Professional Standards and mandatory Guidance Notes.

 Fellows who have qualified through actuarial associations that have not signed a mutual recognition agreement with the Institute may apply for special consideration for accredited membership.
 Such applications will be considered on a case-by-case basis by the Council, on the recommendation of the Institute's Chief Executive Officer.
 The process involves determining the equivalence of the respective education qualification pathways.